 (Employers: Interested in presenting on or off campus?
 Learn how to book a company presentation.)

-MIT has a diverse range of career fairs, only a few of which are run by GECD.
+MIT has a diverse range of career fairs, only a few of which are run by Career Advising & Professional Development.
 Others are managed by student organizations or academic departments.
 MIT students are also welcome at some fairs hosted by companies, professional organizations, and other universities.

-Organized by: Global Education & Career Development (GECD) at MIT, Imperial College of London, London School of Economics, University of Cambridge, Columbia and Harvard
+Organized by: MIT Career Advising & Professional Development, Imperial College of London, London School of Economics, University of Cambridge, Columbia and Harvard

 Six of the world’s most prestigious universities have joined forces with multi-national and Chinese companies looking to hire the best and the brightest.
 Mainly for Chinese-speaking students and alumni.
 One does not have to be a native speaker for the Hong Kong Fair.